5 Things That Your Pharmacist Wants You to Know

 - Mornings are the best time to get prescriptions filled

 Mornings tend to be less hectic than lunchtime and after-work times.
-In the mornings, pharmacists usually have more time to assist you in understanding the proper use of your prescription.
+In the mornings, pharmacist usually have more time to assist you in understanding the proper use of your prescription.

 - Inform yourself about all your medication options